In a few minutes you will understand how to read and write chess moves, called “chess notation”.

 Being proficient at this will help you read and play through games of great players to learn and improve your own chess game!
 There is a wealth of materials both in book and digital form allowing you to study the chess moves of great chess players.

-Chess Recording Sheets most oftened called “scoresheets” are a fairly standard paper recording format for the game player, event, moves, and result.
+Chess Recording Sheets most often called scoresheets or scorebooks are a standard paper recording format for the game player, event, moves, and result.
 These are in use by the US Chess Federation as well as international organizations such as FIDE which overseas all world-class competitions.

 Algebraic Chess Notation is the current and best form to learn of which Figurine Notation is a derivative swapping the piece names for figures to be langauge neutral.